Or Dadia

-Or Dadia (or Dadya, אור דדיה; born 12 July 1997) is an Israeli footballer who plays as a right-back for Israeli Premier League club Hapoel Be'er Sheva.
+Or Dadia (or Dadya, אור דדיה; born 12 July 1997) is an Israeli professional footballer who plays as a right-back for Israeli Premier League club Ironi Kiryat Shmona and the Israel national team.

 Early life

-Dadid was born in Be'er Sheva, Israel, to a Jewish family.
+Dadia was born in Be'er Sheva, Israel, to a Jewish family.
 He served as a soldier in the Israel Defense Forces.

 Career

 Early career

 Dadia grew up in the youth departments of Maccabi Be'er Sheva and Hapoel Be'er Sheva.
 On May 15, 2017, the 2016–17 season, he made his debut in Hapoel Be'er Sheva senior team in a 1–1 draw against Beitar Jerusalem at Teddy Stadium.
 On May 20 made his second appearance in a 0–2 win over Bnei Sakhnin at Turner Stadium, he won the championship with his team.

 In the season of 2017–18, Dadia was loaned to Hapoel Bnei Lod from the Liga Leumit for two years.
 On August 8, 2017, he made his debut in the Toto Cup 4–1 loss to Hapoel Tel Aviv at Lod Municipal Stadium.
 On August 21 he made his debut as part of the Liga Leumit, winning 0–2 at Ironi Nesher at Lod Municipal Stadium.
 By the end of the season he had made 24 league appearances and finished with his team in tenth place.
 In the 2018–19 season, he finished ninth in the Liga Leumit with his team and made 31 league appearances and scored one goal.

+On 21 July 2023, Scottish Premiership club Aberdeen announced that they had signed Dadia on a season-long loan with an exclusive option to purchase.
+Dadia left Aberdeen on 17 January 2024 without making a senior appearance.